connorrothschild/v3/content/posts/animate-hugo-academic.md

 For those that are interested, [my old homepage](https://connorrothschild.github.io/v2/) is chock-full of CSS properties which make it unique from most; some visitors are surprised to hear that my site is Hugo Academic at all!

-<InlineImage src="post/animate-hugo-academic/mine.gif" alt="A GIF showing the final iteration of my homepage, with animations."></InlineImage>

 For those interested, the code for my Hugo Academic personal site (now archived) can be found [here](https://github.com/connorrothschild/v2).
 I look forward to seeing your animated homepages!